 Private investigators perform many of the same duties as police detectives but without being sworn law enforcement officials.
 They conduct interviews, analyze evidence, do research and surveillance and conduct investigations.

 Many private investigators specialize in a specific area which could be financial investigations, fraud prevention or criminal activity.
 Some work for defense attorneys to help prepare a case.
 Often, individuals will transition to private investigator after retirement from a law enforcement agency or the military.

-The BLS said this career field will grow by 11% through 2022.
-The bureau estimates that about 30,000 private investigators work nationwide.
-As of May 2014, they earned an average salary of $52,900.
+The BLS said this career field will grow by 5% through 2024.
+The bureau estimates that about 28,000 private investigators work nationwide.
+As of May 2016, they earned a median salary of $48,190.